'Mitzi the Midget'

 - 1275cc overbored 'A' series engine - totally rebuilt and runs strong and reliably.

 - Well tweaked head and a fast road cam shaft - blueprinted and tuftrided crank and shotpeened and hardened conrods.
-Flat topped pistons and lightly skimmed block.
+Competition pistons and lightly skimmed block.

 - Single inch and three quarter SU carb for daily use and a single Weber 45 DCOE (which I never managed to tune to my satisfaction)